evolvedbinary/hsg-project-wiki/Setup-hsg3.md

     These commands created a new directory, `workspace`, in your home directory, and opened this directory in the Finder.
 We will be storing all files related to our work in this directory.

+    (You could easily create this new directory in the Finder too, but performing these steps on the command line primes you for the steps to come.)

 1. Install [Homebrew](http://brew.sh) and [Caskroom](http://caskroom.io/) by pasting the following commands into your Terminal window:

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"